 You don’t need to be the great next American novelist to use writing skills.
 Writing skills apply to nearly every field, even if you’re not working in a creative career.

 At work, writing is a hard skill we use to send informative updates, check in with coworkers, document our work, and more.
-In this guide, you’ll learn how to improve your writing skills and show them off in job applications.
-We’ll cover:
+In this guide, you’ll learn how to improve your writing skills, what jobs you can apply them to, and how to show them off in job applications.

 Writing Skills Definition

 Writing skills are the skills you use to write effectively and succinctly.
 A good writer is someone who can communicate their point to their audience without using too much fluff and in a way that the other person can understand.

 Writing skills don’t just include the physical act of writing.
 Skills like research, planning and outlining, editing, revising, spelling and grammar, and organization are critical components of the writing process.

 - Documenting a process for someone else to learn it